heikikiisler/OOchess/README.md

 ### Overview

-The goal of this project is to write a simple (and probably not very good) chess engine.
-And then trying to improve it with the use of machine learning algorithms and help from reputable engines in the role of an opponent or evaluator.
+The aim of this project is to first create a simple (and probably not very good) chess engine.
+The engine will then be experimented on by machine learning algortihms and a reputable chess engine in the role of an evaluator and/or opponent.
+This will hopefully have a positive impact on the performance of the engine.

 ### Goals